juno-ode/Rivy-engine/README.md

 - Files `game.rs` and `add.rs` are **not needed** right now.
 - `lib.rs` links everything together so you can easily `pub use` the engine via `prelude.rs`.
--Dir mincraft is not a mincraft clone it is just a simple cube and plane and the cube can move useing arrow Keys.
----fixing cam for to be able to channg it Componits

 ### At a glance
 - ✔️ What Rivy is
 - ✔️ How it’s structured